ballerina-attic/ballerina-demo/README.md

 service<http:Service> hello bind {port:9090} {

   // Add this annotation to the resource to change its path
-  // and to limit the calls to POST only
+  // and to limit the calls to POST only.
   @http:ResourceConfig {
       path: "/",
       methods: ["POST"]